How Epic Games is changing gaming—and maybe the metaverse

 “Ultimately, these are still the early days of this new medium,” Sweeney says, “and I think we’ll see a vast amount of innovation as more and more companies and people try different things and see what works.”

-There was something weirdly incongruous about the expansive ideas I discussed with Sweeney and the place where we talked.
-On this gusty March day I with Sweeney just outside Epic’s big, nondescript office building imagining the likely future of the internet, the metaverse, which could cause a seismic shift as big as the arrival of Internet 1.0.
+There was something weirdly incongruous about the expansive ideas I discussed with Sweeney and the setting of the conversation.
+We sat at a patio table just outside Epic’s big, nondescript office building on a gray and gusty March day imagining the likely future of the internet, the metaverse, which could cause a seismic shift as big as the arrival of Internet 1.0.
 It could be really wild, and could become a place that credibly competes with reality for human beings’ time and attention.

 After our interview, Sweeney wandered off toward his car—one of the few parked in the lot, as most employees were still working remotely.
 Back in the Epic building I passed by a darkened office where someone was staring into the light of a computer monitor, working.